 We also hold regular meetings with relevant non-governmental organizations to discuss our tax strategy and policy.

 Aegon Global Tax focusses on Tax Technology in setting its strategic targets.
 We believe that technology could be an effective means of achieving process efficiency and automated control.
 In the Netherlands, a tax data management system in combination with automated tax reporting is in the process of being built.
-We strive for this technology to make tax reporting and compliance, such as preparation of Dutch corporate income tax and value added tax returns, more automatic.
+We strive for this technology to make tax reporting and compliance, such as preparation of Dutch corporate income tax and value added tax returns, more automated.